On This Day in History: May 6

 - Ülle Rajasalu, Estonian politician

-- Graeme Souness, Scottish footballer and manager
+- Graeme Souness, Scottish international footballer and manager

 - Lynn Whitfield, American actress and producer